-The trail is pretty flat, and suitable for the whole family.
-It can also be mountain biked – although it’s pretty bumpy along all those railway sleepers!
+The trail is pretty flat, and suitable for families It can also be mountain biked – although it’s pretty bumpy along all those railway sleepers!

-The Charming Creek Walkway is approximately 25 minutes drive North of Westport on the SH 67.
-If you’re heading to Karamea, it is a must-do en-route.
+The Charming Creek Walkway is approximately 25 minutes drive North of Westport on SH 67.
+If you’re heading to Karamea, it is a must-do en route.
 If you’re coming from the South turn right into Tyler Road heading inland, just before the Ngakawau River bridge.
 The car park is just up the road.
-The trail is one of the gems of the West coast, and is well signposted.
+The trail is one of the gems of the West coast and is well-signposted.
 There are decent toilets at the car park but none on the trail itself.

 Just across the river from Ngakawau is the equally tiny settlement of Hector, where there is an awesome Council-run freedom camping area just off the main road (for self-contained vehicles).
 Opposite, there is a little store selling all the basics if you need anything for your overnight stop.
 I left my van here for the day while I walked the trail.